An introduction to LEGO® alternative brands and alt bricks

 Best LEGO® alternative brands

-Here at Latericius we only stock original or licensed sets from reputable alt brick brands.
+Here at Latericius we only stock original or licensed sets from reputable alt brick brands, so we know a thing or two about what's out there.
 Here's a quick overview of the the best alt brick brands and LEGO® alternatives you can buy today.

 CaDA